harshisking/python-decorator-calculator/README.md

 ## 🚀 Secure Calculator with Python Decorators 🧮🔐
-This is a simple CLI-based calculator app written in Python that demonstrates the power of **decorators**.
+This is a simple CLI-based calculator practice project written in Python that demonstrates the power of **decorators**.
 The calculator supports basic arithmetic operations but includes multiple layers of functionality using custom decorators.

 ---